markziemann/dee2_gene_signatures/Diabetes.md

 GSE140627: Gene regulation in type 1 diabetes renal function decliners and non renal function decliners

-GSE57896*: Obesity combated through conversion of white to brown adipocytes with different gene expression regulated using inhibitors of molecules that do the reverse of this conversion.
-Add BAT vs WAT.
+GSE57896: Obesity combated through conversion of white to brown adipocytes with different gene expression regulated using inhibitors of molecules that do the reverse of this conversion.

-GSE60424*: Gene regulation comparison between control and different immune-associated diseases. (unsure how many to use and the comparisons which should be chosen)
+GSE60424: Gene regulation comparison between control and different immune-associated diseases.
+Use excel table to compare healthy vs diabetic of the same cell types.

-GSE67543*: Alpha vs Beta and fetal vs adult contrasts
+GSE67543: Alpha vs Beta and fetal vs adult contrasts

-GSE69889*: mice and human data.
-Can just use human data.
-Seems diabetes related.
-Gene expression differentiated according to molecular clock.

-GSE76268: Gene expression differences between glucagon-secreting α-cells and insulin-secreting β-cells.
+GSE76268?: Gene expression differences between glucagon-secreting α-cells and insulin-secreting β-cells.

-GSE77108: Gene expression regulated by HDAC inhibitors, in this case, SAHA, ep300 siRNA and C646 in diabetic and non-diabetic individuals.
+GSE77108*?: Gene expression regulated by HDAC inhibitors, in this case, SAHA, ep300 siRNA and C646 in diabetic and non-diabetic individuals.

-GSE77522: Gene expression regulated by treatment with metaformin in normoglycaemic and hyperglycaemic conditions
+GSE77522*: Gene expression regulated by treatment with metaformin in normoglycaemic and hyperglycaemic conditions

 ## Studies that don't fit criteria